Stone Bruise on The Foot or Heel [Causes, Symptoms & Home Treatment]

 - The ball of the foot is the second most common location for a stone bruise.

-- Although the majority of the weight of the body rests on the heels, the ball of the foot has a much thinner padding than the hell.
+- Although most of the body’s weight rests on the heels, the ball of the foot has much thinner padding than the hell.

 - For this reason, it is more likely to bruise under the right circumstances.